xi/a11y-outline/README.md

 	experience their content.
 -	Sighted users who like this kind of navigation.

+# Installation

+-	Download the code.
+-	Run `make`.
+This requires `npm`, `browserify`, and `node-sass`.
+-	In chrome, navigate to `chrome://extensions/`.
+-	Make sure that "Developer mode" is checked.
+-	Use "Load unpacked extension…"

 # Usage

 Pressing `Ctrl+7` brings up a dialog.
 You can use the up/down arrow keys to